mrhmouse/nl/README.md

   `'(1 2 ,(+ 1 2))` should produce the list `(1 2 3)`
   while `'(1 2 ,.(range 3 5))` should produce `(1 2 3 4 5)`
 * need tail-call optimization
+* comments at between the last element of a list and the closing parentheses crash the reader